S1coding/Multi-Tenant-SaaS-CRM-System/README.md

 -
 1.  ```./mvn clean package``` to create jar
 2. It is recommended to make a docker image for portability
-3. Host on a server that accepts requests from client server that will utilize the application.
+3. Host on a server that accepts requests from client server that will utilize the application

 See working version at **https://luckylondonwebstudio.shop/**